HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

     }
 ```

-The "-" sign means it is private while the "+" sign means it is public.
+> The "-" sign means it is private while the "+" sign means it is public.

-To create a diagram for instances
+*UML B:* To create a diagram for instances
 ```mermaid
 classDiagram
 class Student_1["<u>Rick:Student</u>"]{